 Gross Profit Margin = (Revenue - Cost of Goods Sold) / Revenue x 100

 Here, "revenue" refers to the total amount of money generated from the sale of parts, and "cost of goods sold" refers to the total cost of acquiring those parts from suppliers.
+With the right margin, you can cover your costs, make a reasonable profit, and remain competitive in the marketplace.

 The Ideal Gross Profit Margin